Ftl2110/chicken_egg/README.md

 # Egg Prices, Bird Flu, and Cal-Main Profits

+By Fred Lee, Angel Ragas, and Arnav Sahai

 This project aims to explore the relation between the bird flu and Egg Price fluctuations.
 The main research aims are the following:
 1) What is the relationship between the increase of bird flu outbreaks and increases in Grade A egg prices?
 Is there a time lag?
 2) How does the stock price of Cal-Main Foods (biggest egg company in USA) respond to bird flu outbreak?